RoryConnolly/DogCollarService/README.md

 # DogCollarService
-A NodeJS microservice that reads data from dog collars and saves it down to and queries a DynamoDB
+A NodeJS microservice that reads data from dog collars and saves it down to and  a DynamoDB.
+It also allows for querying and removing data from the DynamoDB.

 ## Running the App
 ```bash